 Member of New England Jewelers Association (NEJA)

-"Firm" member of American Gem Trade Association (AGTA)
+Member of American Gem Trade Association (AGTA) Member of International Colored Stone Association (ICA)

 Mike started cutting in 1968, growing up around gem mining and cutting.
 In addition to working the Benitoite Mine in central California, he spent his teen-age years digging out pockets at the tourmaline mines in San Diego County, California.
 He put himself through college by faceting.
 After getting his degree, he decided that lapidary was much more fun and profitable.